-Analysis by snakebite type was performed but was limited due to the number of unknown snakebite types (N=43).
+Analysis by snakebite type was performed but was limited due to the number of unknown snakebite types (n=43).
 However, 57 subjects who were envenomated by rattlesnakes showed more severe coagulopathic effects and resolution of these effects after treatment with Anavip as compared to 21 subjects who were envenomated by copperhead snakes.
-Efficacy outcomes could not be evaluated in the copperhead snake bite subgroup due to these limited coagulopathic effects.
+Due to limited coagulopathic effects in the copperhead snake bite subgroup, efficacy outcomes for late coagulopathies could not be evaluated.

 1. Seifert SA and Boyer LV: Recurrence phenomena after immunoglobulin therapy for snake envenomation: Part 1.
 Pharmacokinetics and pharmacodynamics of immunoglobulin antivenoms and related antibodies.
 Annals of Emergency Medicine 37(2):189-195; 2001.